hindu-comm/mail_stream_indology/2015/06/prof._or_mr._or_mrs./169__Dominik_Wujastyk.md

 > Dear Prof. Paturi,
 >
-> ​...
+> ...
 I believe that for most native English speakers it sounds strange to
 > see an academic title combined with a first name rather than the surname,
 >

-​As a native speaker of British English, I would agree with that.
+As a native speaker of British English, I would agree with that.
 Nobody actually does it, as far as I know.
 If I heard it, in a UK context, I would assume it was an error, and reply,
 "No, 'Dominik' is my first name.
 My family name is 'Wujastyk'."

 Best,
-​Dr Dominik​ :-)
+Dr Dominik :-)

 -------------- next part --------------